onaio/help/faqs/_posts/2016-12-07-Role-based Permissions.md

 Role-based permission restrictions levels allow the **Admin** of the project to set restrictions for the project’s collaborators.
 Unlike the normal project permissions, these restrictions are set for individual forms in the project and *do not* apply to all forms in the project.

-By default, every project collaborator can have the following [permission levels](https://help.ona.io/guides/projects/#permission-levels) Admin, Can view, Can view and download, Can submit and Can edit.
+By default, every project collaborator can have the following [permission levels](https://help.ona.io/guides/projects/#permission-levels): Admin, Can view, Can view and download, Can submit and Can edit.
 With role-based permission restrictions, you can add more restrictions on the **Can Submit** and **Can Edit** roles.
-For example, you may use restrictions to hide sensitive data collected by other users or hide data collected by others because if it is irrelevant to a user.
+For example, you may use restrictions to hide sensitive data collected by other users or hide data collected by others if it is irrelevant to a user.

 ### About the permission restriction levels